jizhang/jizhang.github.com/source/_posts/2023-02-13-setup-ci-with-github-actions-java-node-python.md

 ## Run Maven verify on push

 CI typically has two phases, one is during development and before merging into the master, the other is right after the feature branch is merged.
-Former only requires checking the code, say build the newly pushed code in a branch, and see if there's any violation or bug.
-After it's merged, CI will run checking *and* packaging altogether, to produce a deployable artifact, a Docker image for example.
+Former only requires checking the code, i.e. build the newly pushed code in a branch, and see if there's any violation or bug.
+After it's merged, CI will run checking *and* packaging altogether, to produce a deployable artifact, usually a Docker image.

 For Java project, we use JUnit, Checkstyle and SpotBugs as Maven plugins to run various checks whenever someone pushes to a feature branch.
-To do that with GitHub Actions, we need to create a workflow that includes setting up Java environment and run `mvn verify`.
+To do that with GitHub Actions, we need to create a workflow that includes setting up Java environment and running `mvn verify`.
 Here's a minimum workflow definition in `project-root/.github/workflows/build.yml`:

 ```yaml
 name: Build